Marketers, Have Your ROAS — and Transparency, Too

 If you are a brand spending $10M a year on advertising campaigns, your daily budget is around $27K.
 Generally speaking, depending on the industry, it takes around 7-14 days to optimize an ad campaign (I know this is dependent on optimization strategies, campaign learning phase, etc., but bear with me).

-By the time you can make your first major optimizationBroadly speaking, optimization is a process used to either maximize or minimize an output value by selecting the right input values.
-In data science, this…, the campaign will have spent roughly $200K.
+By the time you can make your first major optimization, the campaign will have spent roughly $200K.
 That’s a lot of money!

 But now, with the help of AI and machine learning, campaign teams can optimize earlier in a campaign.
 Instead of a day 7 or day 14 optimization, they can optimize on day 2.
 With a day 2 optimization, the campaign could save around $150K in spend — not to mention the lift generated by better results through focusing resources on higher-performing campaigns.